oauth-wg/oauth-sd-jwt-vc/draft-terbu-sd-jwt-vc.md

 Holders which can present Verifiable Credentials to Verifiers typically in form of Verifiable Presentations.

-This is also referred to as the three-party-model which describes the relationships between the entities involved in the issuance and verification of Verifiable Credentials.

-The model involves three parties:
+These relationships are described by the three-party-model which involves the following parties:

 1. Issuer: The entity that issues the Verifiable Credential to the Holder, who is tthe person or entity being issued the credential.